Atashnezhad/Fraud_Detection_Pyspark/README.md

 ### Step 4 - Oversampling, dropping some columns, splitting, vectorizing, and training.
 The ratio calculate above is used for oversampling the 1 and achieve balance dataset before using in the training.
-The data later is combined and fed into the Random Forest algorithm.
+The data later is combined and fed into the Ml algorithm.
 For sack of simplicity, two columns are droped including the click time and attributed time.
 The performance of model was evaluated.